interactive-cookbook/alignment-models/README.md

 In this new version, we enlarge the functionalities of the alignment model since we make available the possibility of testing it on different functionalities.
 Its applications can be regrouped under three major outputs:

+Functionality | Output
 --- | ---
-*Best Alignment* | Ouput= alignment to the best action only, [original version](https://github.com/interactive-cookbook/alignment-models/releases/tag/v1.1.0).
+*Best Alignment* |Alignment to the best action only, [original version](https://github.com/interactive-cookbook/alignment-models/releases/tag/v1.1.0).
-*Top k best alignments* | Output= top k best alignments *All alignments* | Output= all possible alignments and their corresponding alignment scores, ranked from the best to the worst.
+*Top k best alignments* | Top k best alignments
+*All alignments* | All possible alignments and their corresponding alignment scores, ranked from the best to the worst.

 *Internal note*: If you are searching for the version of the alignment model implied in our crowdsourcing task, please visit this [private repository](https://github.com/interactive-cookbook/crowdsourcing/tree/main/topk-alignments/alignment-model-topk).